22.–24.05.2024 #polismobility

 Theme Local public transport & mobility services | polisMOBILITY

-Seamless, carefree mobility: The conventional model of the private vehicle stands at one pole, with flexible mobility services at the other.
-Central booking options on mobile apps and mobility stations at nodal points in the local public transport network enable straightforward changes between integrated means of transport – train, bus, bike, car sharing, electric scooter or electric bike.
-In this way, the optimum mode of transport is provided for every journey, thereby enhancing quality of life in the city.
-Multimodal, connected mobility services can be expanded with innovative solutions for private and public transport: In many cities, water buses, cable cars or suspension railways complement the services provided locally.
-Visionary concepts even expand the spectrum with air and water taxis and hyperloops.
-It will be exciting to see which services and solutions will prove to be market-relevant.
-Which ideas will catch on with the public, and which ones won’t?
+Seamless and carefree mobility: the classic model of motorised individual transport stands at one pole, with flexible mobility services at the other.
+Central booking options on mobile apps and mobility stations at nodal points of local public transport enable straightforward changes between integrated means of transport – whether train, bus, bike, car sharing, electric scooter or electric bike.
+In this way, the optimum mode of transport is provided for every journey.
+This enhances the quality of life in the city.

 Mobility as a service